unpoly/unpoly/src/unpoly/pages/render-hooks.md

 ```

 Lifecycle diagram
 -----------------

-The diagram below attempts to visualize the sequence of render steps, edge cases and error cases.
+The diagram below attempts to visualize the sequence of render steps, edge cases and error states.

 ![Render lifecycle diagram](images/render-lifecycle.svg){:width='900'}